conradwt/babifud-starter/README.md

 ## Support

-Bug reports and feature requests can be filed for the cassandra-example-using-rails project here:
+Bug reports and feature requests can be filed for the babifud-starter project here:

 * [File Bug Reports and Features](https://github.com/conradwt/cassandra-example-using-rails/issues)